shakhor-shual/walkman/README.md

 ### More For in-cloud Walkman installation and usage (AWS/Azure/GCP):
  - [read and use this info](https://github.com/shakhor-shual/walkman/tree/main/self_deploy)

+### Supported Distributions List
+List of Linux distributions with tested support of Walkman (i.e. all external tools/components self-installation has been tested and works correctly):

+- Amazon Linux 2, Amazon Linux 2023
+- CentOS 7, *CentOS 8-stream, *CentOS 9-stream
+- *RHEL-7, *RHEL-8, *RHEL-9
+- *Rocky Linux 8, *Rocky Linux 9
+- Ubuntu 20.04, Ubuntu 22.04, Ubuntu 24.04
+- Debian 10, Debian 11, Debian 12
+- SLES-12, SLES-15

+(*) distributions are marked in which the Walkman self-installer will install podman/podman-compose instead of the Docker toolset.
+In this case for extend general compatibility installer will create a symbolic links:  docker->podman docker-compose -> podman compose.

+### Auto-installing tools/components list:
+The following tools are automatically installed by the Walkman self-installer (if they are not present on the system):

+- (for IaC): Terraform, Ansible-core
+- (for K8S): Helm, kubectl, k9s
+- (common system): docker(or podman), git(+ tig), rsync, curl, wget, nano, mc

 Working example projects with Walkman deployment scripts are provided in the [examples folder.
 The deployment scripting language](https://github.com/shakhor-shual/walkman/tree/main/examples) is an extremely